Back to School Calculator

 Here are some tips on how to successfully plan your back-to-school budget:

 Get a supply list.
 With the abundance of subjects taught at schools and the varying requirements set by the teachers, it's easy to get confused about what supplies are actually needed.
 Generally, it's a good idea to start your planning from looking up your child's school's website - most of them offer lists of supplies which cover the basics needed by the students throughout the school year.
-You might find help even on "higher" levels - for example, the official website of District of Columbia Public Schools has a typical list of supplies for k-12 aged children divided into specific years.
+You might find help even on "higher" levels - for example, the official website of District of Columbia Public Schools has adivided into specific years.
 If all else fails, look up some example school supply lists on the web.

 Divide the items you need into categories.
 That's the way we do it in our calculator - it really helps!
 Create sublists covering broader categories such as general supplies, clothing, electronics, etc. You will most likely buy these things in different places, so this might also be helpful in planning the actual shopping trip.

 Check the prices before going to the store.
 We are lucky enough to live in an age when most stores have their complete stock listed on-line.
-Once you have a supply list ready, take some time to browse through on-line stores and producers' websites to orient yourself in the current prices.
+Once you have a supply list ready, take some time to browse through on-line stores and producers' websites to orient yourself to the current prices.
 Compare the costs between stores and check if it makes sense to go to a physical store at all.
 More often than not, buying on-line pays off more.
 Remember to take shipping costs into account while considering this option.
+Although, if you'd need to drive a lot, you might want to compare the delivery fees with the results from the fuel cost calculator.

 Create a precise plan of the shopping day.
 Once you decide which stores you want to visit, set up an optimal travel route between them.
 It's also a good idea to plan how much time you want to spend in each store exactly, as such limitations might help you avoid impulsive purchases.